UiA-IKT-205/martinEfremovMollov/ToDoList/README.md

 ## How It Works

-1. When you open the app, it gets the categories from Firestore database and adds them to the scrollview (screen 1)
+1. When you open the app, it gets the categories from Firestore database and adds them to a list called "Cat", which is short for category (screen 1)
 - By entering a category name and pressing the "ADD" button, the user adds a new category to the database and list of categories.
 Example of the add category function: